boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.6.1 =
 * Fix bug that could cause fatal error when sending digests in some cases.
+* Improve appearance of "Get email updates" link in directories when using Twenty* themes.
 * Update Swedish translation.
 * Update German translation.